 SeaPort challenges essentializing views of the Mediterranean by presenting it as a dynamic contact zone shaped by circulation, displacement, and exchange, emphasizing curatorial and artistic approaches that propose alternative cartographies and shared perspectives.
-Our building, located at the foothills of Mount Lycabettus, and the Mediterranean are positioned as loci of pluralism, encounter, and possibility, fostering forms of solidarity and cohabitation beyond national paradigms.
-Our residents are given time and conditions to engage local contexts and develop projects rooted in sustained dialogue, while a shared vocabulary across linguistic, political, and territorial boundaries supports research that is both situated and transnational.
+Our building, situated at the foothills of Mount Lycabettus in Athens, is positioned as a locus of pluralism, encounter, and possibility, fostering forms of solidarity and cohabitation that transcend national paradigms.
+Our residents are given time and conditions to engage local contexts and develop projects rooted in sustained dialogue.
+At the same time, shared vocabulary across linguistic, political, and territorial boundaries supports research that is both situated and transnational.

 Originally founded in Jaffa and Haifa in 2018, SeaPort relocated to Athens in 2025, expanding its scope while maintaining a commitment to Mediterranean discourse as a field of inquiry and a platform for solidarity.
 Today, it connects artists, curators, and institutions across the region and beyond, positioning the Mediterranean not as a periphery, but as a central axis of political, aesthetic, and intellectual negotiation.